Congratulations, Peter Buchanan, on 35 years as a TEC Chair!

 The learning community.
 From speakers, Chairs, and members supporting other members, the learning opportunities are endless.

-In addition, the community of Chairs we have developed is amazing and abides by a real ethic to take time for one another.
+In addition, the community of Chairs we have developed is amazing and they abide by a real ethic to take time for one another.
 If you have a problem, challenge, or opportunity, fellow Chairs will always respond to a request for help.
 Connecting with other Chairs is an incredible way to grow.

 What impact have you had on your members?